RMHogervorst/rwethereyet/content/post/2025-03-03-squeezebox-with-music-assistant-works-really-nice/index.md

 home assistant with music assistant makes useful and silly things possible:

-- play the imperial march (star wars) when your father-in-law enters the house? possible
+- Play the imperial march (star wars) when your father-in-law enters the house? possible
-- turn on christmas music and turn on the christmas tree? possible
+- Turn on christmas music and turn on the christmas tree with one button? possible
 - Play band-aid on all speakers and deliver world peace? seems to be broken at the moment